rlucioni/cs171-hw2-lucioni-renzo/problem_1_answers.md

 We're asked to address the issue of many new commits being pushed in a short time interval (i.e., "bursted") for each of the repository statistics visualizations that GitHub provides.
 However, my answer is consistent across all of GitHub's visualization types, so I'll answer it once, here.

 Even though the visualizations GitHub provides are updated over time, they should not be updated immediately, especially when many commits are pushed in a short time interval.
-Having the visualization change quickly and suddenly would confuse users, and computing repository statistics is likely an expensive operation.
-My solution to this issue would be to only use cached data when building the visualizations.
-That is, I would only compute fresh repository statistics once every hour, and save this data for repeated use without needing to query the API again.
+Having the visualization undergo frequent and sudden changes would confuse users, and computing repository statistics is likely an expensive operation.
+My solution to the issue of bursted commits would be to only use cached data when building my visualizations.
+That is, I would only query for fresh repository statistics once every hour, and save this data for repeated use without needing to query the API again.
 Doing this would ensure consistent visualizations, prevent jarring changes, and avoid the need to frequently recompute repository statistics.

 ### Contributors ###